Taking Action: Building a Year-Round Greenhouse

-Continuing the momentum of the work byÂ Zen Peacemakers on Turtle Island (USA), many of our members, past participants of the 2015 Native American Bearing Witness retreat and affiliated others have followed the Three Tenets, giving rise to organizedÂ actions in service of the Native American community and developing relationships acrossÂ cultures.
-Below is a report of yet another such action.
+Continuing the momentum of the work byÂ Zen Peacemakers on Turtle Island (USA), many of our members, past participants of the Native American Bearing Witness retreats and affiliated others have followed the Three Tenets, giving rise to organizedÂ actions in service of the Native American community, and developing relationships acrossÂ cultures.
+Below is a report of one such action.

 ByÂ Mujin Sunim

-During a Native American retreat with the Lakota in the Black Hills in 2015, we were won over by a very innovative project: to build a self-sufficient, year-round greenhouse.
+VERMONT, USA.
+During a retreat with the Lakota in the Black Hills in 2015, we were won over by a very innovative project: to build a self-sufficient, year-round greenhouse.
 The builders, Kim and Frank, are Native Americans who live on a plot of land in the middle of beautiful rolling hills in Vermont.
-Kim with Jen Leonard (my hostess, fellow enthusiast and kind friend) and I met last year at the retreat and it was then that Kim told me of their dream to build the green greenhouse.
+Kim with Jen Leonard (my hostess, fellow enthusiast and kind friend) and I met last year at the retreat and it was then that Kim told me of their dream to build the greenhouse.

 It seemed a great idea to encourage people to grow their own food, even in very harsh conditions.
 And so we set the ball rolling and the 9.7 by 4.3 meters greenhouse took off.

 Most greenhouses prolong the growing season but canât make it through freezing winter conditions and so the various heating systems envisaged by Frank are essential.
 In addition to wind and solar producing heat and electricity, there are rocket stoves, and in-house fertilization with irrigation from the water of large basins for breeding fish â which can be also eaten.
+(Right: Kim and Mujin.)

-As I realized that the greenhouse was near to Montreal (my birthplace), just a 1½ hour drive, it seemed sensible to go there and then visit Kim and Frank. – along with Jen and her daughters, Kaiya and Aiyana.
 We all followed the ups and the downs of building (bad cold weather, lack of help, supply of materials, ill health and so on) and worried that maybe it was too much for Kim and Frank: could they manage andÂ would it ever be finished?
 But we had faith in Frankâs architectural talent.
 The visit was planned well in advance and so with the trusty help of Jen who drove and cooked and filled the car with efficient and comfortable camping gear (I had my own tent) and Kaiya and Aiyana who were continual supports, we made it.